SherinaAB/SherinaAB/README.md

 **Sales Performance Dashboard**

-A sales performancee dashboard tool to evaluate category, product, and geogrphical performance metrics to assist in making business decisions based on data-driven insights.
+A Full Stack website exemplifying a sales performance dashboard tool to evaluate category, product, and geogrphical performance metrics to assist in making business decisions based on data-driven insights.

 <!--
 **SHERINAAB/SherinaAB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.